Athletic TrainingMaster of Science (M.S.)

 Program Course Sequence

-The UNL MSAT is a 19-month program (one summer term and four academic semesters).
+The UNL MS in AT is a 19-month program (one summer term and four academic semesters).
 Students will complete 43 semester credit hours and a minimum of 1200 supervised experiential learning hours.
 During the last semester of enrollment in the program students will become eligible to sit for the Board of Certification (BOC) Examination.
 The BOC Examination will serve as the comprehensive examination for the degree.
 Successful completion of the BOC will award a student with the Master of Science Degree in Athletic Training and the professional credential of a Certified Athletic Trainer.

 Year 1 – Summer (July Term)